mattbis/lib-log-db.dev/PROTO-API.md

 - `ltl.integrity_check()` this blocks and might be called - always on startup
 - `ltl.hook(symAppend,({data}) => ltl.OP[copy](last, data)`

+- `ltl.CACHE`
 - `ltl.cache()` keys, struct, used by a lot of things...
   - `ltl.cache_frags(_,_,pr)`
+  - `ltl.cache_export(ltl.CACHE.EXPORT_TYPE= default | bit)`
+  - see _CACHE you cannot restore a cache completely just parts of it based on runtime... however it will significantly improve all speeds... precache... statically.

 - `ltl.OP.__mandatory()` checks things exists, checks hashes match
 - `ltl.safe_lookup()`